ESA-APEx/apex_documentation/propagation/usecases.md

 The algorithm is available in the APEx Algorithm Catalogue, enhancing its visibility and usability within the EO community as an APEx-compliant service.

-## Use Case 5: Automating EO Data Processing Pipelines for Large-Scale Data Processing
+## Use Case 5: Generating large scale maps or results based on on-demand EO services

 ### Scenarios